LASIK

 After Surgery

-After LASIK, you will remain in an exam room for a few minutes so we can check your eyes.
-You will go home with sunglasses or protective eye shields but will need someone to drive you.
+After LASIK, you will go home with sunglasses or protective eye shields but will need someone to drive you.
 Your eyes may feel scratchy, and your vision may not be completely clear right away.
 This will improve as your eyes heal, and you can return to your normal activities within a day or two.
 You will have a follow-up appointment the next day and again one week later.

 You can expect the results of LASIK to last until there is a medical change in your vision.
 For example, presbyopia -- the loss of reading vision -- can occur as the part of the natural aging process, even if you have had LASIK.